Obstructions for three-coloring graphs without induced paths on six vertices: Diamond-free obstructions

 Another fact we need is the following.

-\begin{thm} Any $(P_6,\mbox{diamond})$-free 4-critical graph other than $K_4$ contains an induced $C_5$. \end{thm} \begin{proof} By the Strong Perfect Graph Theorem~\cite{chudnovsky_06}, every $4$-critical graph different from $K_4$ must contain an odd hole or an anti-hole as an induced subgraph.
+\begin{lemma} Any $(P_6,\mbox{diamond})$-free 4-critical graph other than $K_4$ contains an induced $C_5$. \end{lemma} \begin{proof} By the Strong Perfect Graph Theorem~\cite{chudnovsky_06}, every $4$-critical graph different from $K_4$ must contain an odd hole or an anti-hole as an induced subgraph.
 A straightforward argumentation shows that only the 5-hole, $C_5$, can possibly appear. \end{proof}